Walk: Sutton Hoo, Suffolk

 Most informed opinion seems to suggest it was the burial site of Rædwald, the first Christian king of East Anglia who ruled in the early decades of the seventh century, interred at Sutton Hoo with a treasure trove of glittering grave goods, including the iconic helmet.
 But with no written evidence, no one can be absolutely sure.

-A 6km circular walk through Suffolk’s fields and farmland, starting and ending at Sutton Hoo.
+Savour the drama of Sutton Hoo on a 3.8-mile circular walk through Suffolk's fields and farmland, starting and ending at Sutton Hoo.

 Basil Brown, a cloth-capped, pipe-smoking local amateur archaeologist, made the first excavations at Sutton Hoo for landowner Edith Pretty in 1938.
 His meticulous digging in what became known as Mound One revealed the ghostly outline of a Saxon ship burial whose golden riches (now housed in the British Museum) surpassed anything that had been found before.